 What Is Solidity?

 Solidity was the first-ever smart contract programming language, and today it is the most widely used language in Web3.
-Solidity is the language for creating dApps on the Ethereum blockchain, and developers can also use it on any blockchain compatible with the Ethereum Virtual Machine (EVM), of which there are several.
+Solidity is the language for creating apps on Ethereum, and developers can also use it on any blockchain compatible with the Ethereum Virtual Machine (EVM), of which there are several, including Ethereum L2s, Solana, Avalanche, and more.

 Solidity was initially proposed by Ethereum co-founder Gavin Wood before it was fully developed by the Ethereum Core developers and what later became the Solidity team, led by Christian Reitwiessner.

-Solidity gained popularity through its first-mover advantage as the first language to let developers build dApps, and its adoption accelerated during the 2017 ICO rush.
-Solidity has built a solid reputation as a programming language for building all kinds of decentralized applications, and today Solidity is the most popular Web3 language, with more than 4,000 monthly active developers using it on the Ethereum blockchain alone.
+Solidity gained popularity through its first-mover advantage as the first language to let developers build blockchain apps, and its adoption accelerated in 2017 with the launch of the first projects that congested the Ethereum chain, such as the NFT project Cryptokitties.
+Solidity has built a solid reputation as a programming language for building all kinds of decentralized applications, and today Solidity is the most popular Web3 language, with more than 7,800 monthly active developers using it on the Ethereum blockchain alone.

 Building With Clarity vs. Building With Solidity